jcjorel/ec2-spot-converter/README.md

                         'running' state.
   --reboot-if-needed    Reboot the new instance if needed.
   --delete-ami          Delete AMI at end of conversion.
+  --skip-elb-drain      Skip draining connection of ELB target before stopping
+                        the instnace.
+  --wait-for-elb-health
+                        Wait for ELB target registration to be healthy at end of conversion.
   --do-not-require-stopped-instance
                         Allow instance conversion while instance is in 'running' state.
 (NOT RECOMMENDED)